corley/ng-startup-documentation/docs/05-user-session-identity.md

 }])
 ```

-crIdentity will void the identity and will trigger the 'auth:purge:success' event letting you to add your login after the purge.
+crIdentity will void the identity and will trigger the 'auth:purge:success' event letting you to add your logic after the purge.

 Please read official [documentation](https://github.com/ngutils/cr-identity) for crIdentity.